unterberg-dev/react-classmate/README.md

 ## Features

-- Tiny - no `styled-components` dependency
+- tiny
 - dev dependency
 - works with any utility-first CSS library (UnoCSS, Tailwind, etc.)
-- Typescript-Support
+- typscript
 - SSR-ready
 - CSS objects

 ### re-inventing the wheel?

 There are other libraries that handle this area well, such as [twin.macro](https://github.com/ben-rogerson/twin.macro)  and [tailwind-styled-components](https://github.com/MathiasGilson/tailwind-styled-component).
 However, these solutions are either too complex for my projects, rely on `styled-components`, or lack SSR compatibility.
-I prefer a simpler approach with more separation of concerns for handling conditional classes, as demonstrated in the example below.
+I prefer a simpler approach with more separation of concerns for handling conditional classes, as demonstrated in the examples below.

 ## Getting started